Wondering which tools we recommend to create & sell online courses?

 Before your theme music plays, consider adding a hook to the beginning of your episode.
 A popular strategy is to play a guest quote from later in the episode to give people a sense of what’s to come.

-Guest audio clip –> your standard podcast welcome intro –> your full episode
+So to spell this out, you’d play it in this order: Guest audio clip –> your standard podcast welcome intro –> your full episode.

 What to leave out of your podcast intro script

-Multiple clips of your podcast
+Multiple clips of your episode audio

 A long or overly complicated theme song